A Minnesota free of ageism

 https://www.reframingaging.org/

-A frequent speaker in Minnesota, you don't have to wait for her return to see her TED Talk or engage her with questions directly in her Blog, Yo Is This Ageist?
+You don't have to wait for her next return to Minnesota to check out her TED Talk or engage with her directly on her amazing Blog, Yo Is This Ageist?

 Source: